awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.Timezone.md

 ## Available time zones<a name="Appendix.Oracle.Options.Timezone.Zones"></a>

-The following values can be used for the time zone option\.
+You can use the following values for the time zone option\.

 ****